20 fun virtual team building activities for remote employees

 • Have prizes – Prizes are great as they can motivate people to compete.
 Material rewards are always nice, but even a self-made certificate can be enough to give people something to fight for.

 • Be ready to invest – schedule (most) activities during working hours.
-Don’t look at remote team building activities as doing your team a favor – it’s an investment in their wellbeing and happiness, which is likely to lead to better business performance.
+Don’t look at remote team building games and activities as doing your team a favor – it’s an investment in their wellbeing and happiness, which is likely to lead to better business performance.

 Did you find this article useful?
 Give it a clap!